 Rullion is thrilled to have joined the Print Releaf scheme, which aims to offset the environmental impact of deforestation caused by the world’s need for paper.

-The scheme, operated by Nustream Limited, will integrate with Rullion’s internal printing system to automatically measure our paper consumption and will, in turn, calculate how many trees were needed to manufacture the paper that we’ve used (one tree makes 8,333 sheets of A4 Paper).
+The scheme, run through printing giants Xerox, will integrate with Rullion’s internal printing system to automatically measure our paper consumption and will, in turn, calculate how many trees were needed to manufacture the paper that we’ve used (one tree makes 8,333 sheets of A4 Paper).
 Print Releaf will then balance our “forest footprint” by planting new trees to replace the ones that were used to make the paper.
 So far, the scheme has planted 1,717,891 trees and offset a total of 14,315,188,536 A4 pieces of paper, demonstrating the extent to which this project has had a lasting impact on the long-term future of our planet.

 Print Releaf even allow you to choose which reforestation projects you’d like your new trees to be planted in, from the Brazilian Amazon to the East Khasi Hills in India, ensuring environmental sustainability and economic livelihood for future generations around the world.